 As the kids were meeting Santa at the end of the rail track we set up a “Letters to Santa” station for last minute wishes.
 We picked up simple glittered foam snowflakes to decorate the walls, fake snow balls and a tiny little holiday village.

 All you need to set up a mini station like this are crayons, stamps, pencils, paper and envelopes.
-A simple box decorated as Santa pants makes a great mail box.
+A simple box decorated as Santa pants makes a great mail box, or you could purchase one like this.

 The main event was of course a screening of The Polar Express.
 We had a little fun with this.
 I used a couple of plastic tablecloths as a cover over the bed to make it look like a train engine.
 Then cut out a steam engine face out of different card stock colors and added it to the front.

 We made the “train” super cozy with comforters strewn everywhere and bean bag chairs covered in plaid.
-A conductor hat and teddy bear sat in every chair.
-Both the bears and the hats can be picked up on Oriental Trading.
+A conductor hat (here is a simpler option) and teddy bear (here is an even cuter Christmas option!!) sat in every chair.

 Around the television we hung layers of tissue snowflakes.
 A winter scene as the train passed by.